Lasse Vibe: Brentford

-2015–16
+2015–16 season

 Vibe playing for Brentford in 2017.

 On 24 July 2015, it was announced that Vibe had moved to England to sign a three-year contract with Championship club Brentford for a €1.3 million fee.
 The departure of forward Andre Gray on 21 August opened up a place in the starting lineup for Vibe, albeit as a winger.
 Despite being deployed out wide, he scored five goals in 11 games before injury to Marco Djuricin in November 2015 led interim coach Lee Carsley move Vibe into the team's lone striker position.
-After the switch, he just twice more prior to Christmas and then entered a long goal drought, due to the struggling midfield leaving him increasingly isolated up front and the effects of nearly 18 months of constant football.
+After the switch, he scored just twice more prior to Christmas and then entered a long goal drought, due to the struggling midfield leaving him increasingly isolated up front and the effects of nearly 18 months of constant football.
 He finally came back into form in the final five weeks of the season and went on a run of scoring seven goals in as many matches.
 Vibe made 42 appearances during 2015–16 season and scoring 14 goals, which tied him with Alan Judge as Brentford's top scorer.

-2016–17
+2016–17 season

 After an extended spell away on international duty, Vibe returned in time for Brentford's fifth match of the 2016–17 season versus Rotherham United.
 One week later, he scored his first goal of the season against Sheffield Wednesday, but was sent off late in the 1–1 draw.
 He scored again in a 4–1 win over Reading on 27 September 2016, but was ruled out after suffering damaged ankle ligaments during a 0–0 draw with Wigan Athletic on 1 October.
 Vibe regained his starting place on his return in early November, but as in the previous season, he suffered a goal drought and failed to score again until 7 January 2017, when he deputised for the injured Scott Hogan as the team's lone forward in an FA Cup third round victory over Eastleigh.
 The continuing unavailability of Hogan and then his departure at the end of the January transfer window saw Vibe keep the lone forward role and he returned to form, scoring 14 goals in 21 matches between 7 January and the end of the season.
 He finished the season as Brentford's top scorer, with 16 goals from 36 appearances.

-2017–18
+2017–18 season

 The early part of Vibe's 2017–18 season was disrupted by nearly two months on the sidelines due to a foot injury suffered during a 2–0 defeat to Ipswich Town on 19 August 2017.
 He scored his first goals of the season with seven in an eight-match spell from November through to January and was nominated for the December PFA Championship Fans' Player of the Month award.
 The run of goals was Vibe's last for the club and he departed Griffin Park on 10 February 2018.
 During 2 1/2 seasons with Brentford, Vibe made 97 appearances and scored 37 goals.